desultory/ugrd/docs/dev_manual.md

 Python functions can be added imported into `init` and `build` runlevels to execute build tasks or output init lines.

+Within modules, all config values are imported, then processed according to the order of the `custom_parameters` list.

+`_module_name` can be set within a module for logging purposes, it is verified to be accurate when imported but optional.

 ## Imports

 UGRD allows python functions to be imported from modules using the `imports` dict.